RyanTDL/tp/docs/UserGuide.md

 ```
 That's great!
 Enjoy your date!
 ```
+Note: Saving an idea to history does not work as of v2.0 and will be fixed in the next release.

 ### Generate a randomised gift suggestion: `gift`
 Generates a randomised gift idea.
 Each suggestion comes with a category tag `[Creative]`, `[Food]`, `[Accessory]`, etc to give users a sense of what type of gift it is.